-Policy No. 3357:15-17-07 Page 1 of 1 Effective: 10/05/2009 Revised: 06/11/2003 Revised: 06/22/2007 Revised: 02/28/2015 Revised: 07/14/2016 Revised: 06/07/2021
+Policy No. 3357:15-17-07 Revised: 06/11/2003 Page 1 of 1 Revised: 06/22/2007 Revised: 02/28/2015

 The Emergency Response Plan establishes procedures and organizational structure for response to emergencies, and guides response personnel and resources during major emergencies.
 The plan defines roles, responsibilities, and clear strategies during the initial response and throughout an emergency.
 The Campus Security Office under the direction of the Vice President of Business, Finance, and Information Technology maintains this plan and should not construe the contained information in a manner that limits the use of good judgment or common sense in unforeseen or un-delineated matters.
 The plan will be made available to the campus community through mystarkstate and at the Campus Security Office.